-Per section 12.4.3 of the NFPA54/ANSI Z223.1-2012, any listed mechanical venter may be used, when approved by the authority having jurisdiction.
+Per section 12.4.3 of the current edition of NFPA54/ANSI Z223.1, any listed mechanical venter may be used, when approved by the authority having jurisdiction.

 Select the listed mechanical venter to match the Btuh input of the furnace being vented.
 Follow all manufacturer's installation requirements for venting and termination included with the listed mechanical venter.